Are you ready for a portfolio career and multiple income streams?

 Before I tell you how to start building a portfolio career, let me say, it may not be for everyone.

 Here are some characteristics of people who might do well pursuing this type of option.
-The list comes from Portfolio Careers
+Some of the items on this list come from Portfolio Careers

-- They are largely in control of their own destiny
+- A desire to be in control of their own destiny

 - High energy

 - Prepared to market themselves and actually enjoy networking

 - Like change and variety

 - Not driven purely by money & not over-anxious if they have insufficient amounts at some times

 If these describe you, then you are probably a good candidate for a portfolio career.